 What is an Instagram aesthetic?

 The concept of an Instagram aesthetic is simple.
-Make your Instagram account look appealing and recognizable by adhering to a specific color palette, fonts, photo editing styles, and planning your posts.
+Make your Instagram account look appealing and recognizable to Instagram users by adhering to a specific color palette, fonts, photo editing styles, and planning your posts.

 For example, if you’re a fitness-focused brand you might make use of strong, bold color choices and fonts, and maybe a gritty, high-contrast photo preset.

 Sounds simple, right?
-Then why do some brands fail?
+Then why do some brands fail with this type of social media marketing?

 According to research from eMarketer, the top three challenges for marketing and sales professionals to integrate brand identity are: